zamm-dev/dev-notes/general-notes/systems/mac.md

 You'll have to restart twice: once to allow kernel extensions, then another time to actually enable that specific kernel extension.
 Once you do so, the external volume will no longer be mounted under `/Volumes/`, but instead under your home directory at (for example) `/Users/amos/.mounty/external`.

+## Importing photos

+You can download photos from your iPhone using the Photos app on your Mac.
+But for some reason, sometimes photos will show up in the Photos app of the iPhone but not the Photos app on your Mac.
+If that is the case, you can try buying a subscription from [iMazing](https://imazing.com/).

+If iMazing complains about some photos being locked by iOS, potentially due to pending iCloud uploads, then disable iCloud Photos on the iPhone before trying again.

+If you use Apple's own Photos app but get stuck on "Preparing to Import," then from [this thread](https://discussions.apple.com/thread/253637223?sortBy=rank), you can try toggling airplane mode on and off on the iPhone.

+To deduplicate photos after you import them, you can use [czkawka](https://github.com/qarmin/czkawka/tree/master).

+To delete all the photos on the phone afterwards, you can use [this trick](https://www.reddit.com/r/ios/comments/15poj5x/comment/lidypl1/) to quickly select all of the photos in the Photos app.

 ## Mouse behavior

 ### Decoupling mouse versus trackpad scrolling